 - Tests have shown that the 60ml MonoBlock® barrier bottle has up to 4x better moisture barrier performance compared to a standard HDPE bottle.

 - The MultiBlock® bottle provides protection for formulations that are sensitive to oxygen as well as moisture permeation

-- Superior performance, tests have shown that the 60ml MultiBlock® bottle has a up to 12x better moisture barrier performance compared to standard HDPE bottles.
+- Superior performance tests have shown that the 60ml MultiBlock® bottle has up to 12x better moisture barrier performance compared to standard HDPE bottles.